karma-runner/karma/docs/config/03-browsers.md

-Capturing browsers on your own is kinda tedious and time consuming, so Karma can do that for you.
-Just simply add into the configuration file:
+Capturing browsers on your own can be a tedious and time consuming task, so Karma can automate this for you.
+Simply add the browsers you would like to capture into the configuration file:

 ```javascript
 browsers: ['Chrome']
 ```

-Then, Karma will take care of autocapturing these browsers, as well as killing them.
+Then, Karma will take care of auto-capturing these browsers, as well as killing them.

-Note: Most of the browser launchers needs to be loaded as [plugins].
+Note: Most of the browser launchers need to be loaded as [plugins].

 ## Available browser launchers
 - [Chrome and Chrome Canary] (install karma-chrome-launcher)